 - Compatible with asciinema recording format.

-It was written in Python and pip installation is a recommended method to install Termtosvg on Linux.
+It is written in Python and pip installation is a recommended method to install Termtosvg on Linux.

 Make sure you should have installed python-pip package on your system.
-If no, use the following command to install it.
+If not, use the following command to install it.

 $ sudo apt install python-pip

 For Archlinux users, use Pacman Command to install pip package.